Updating and Managing the Datasets Used by EJAM

 return_data_table parameter.
 If FALSE, the

-arrow file is loaded as an .arrow dataset, rather than a
+Arrow file is opened as an Arrow-backed object rather than read fully